standard-for-public-code/standard-for-public-code/glossary.md

 ## Continous Integration

-Continous Integration: In software engineering, continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline of a codebase several times a day.<sup>[1](#footnote1)</sup>
+Continous Integration: In software engineering, continuous integration (CI) is the practice of merging all developers' working copies to a development branch of a codebase as frequently as reasonable.

 ## General public